weneedtotalknewspaper/graceful-squid-05a62/src/pages/apply.md

 sections:
   - type: hero_section
     title: Apply
+    subtitle: >-
-    subtitle: "Applications are now open!
-Submit your application by\_ All applicants must be between ages 13-18.
-All applications must be submitted in English."
+      Applications are now open!
+Submit your application by March 27th.
+All applicants must be between ages 13-18.
+All applications must be submitted in English.
     align: center
     background_color: secondary
   - type: grid_section